“Leaders are made, not born” – Vincent Lombardi

 None of this is to say that you won’t be afraid when you’re running your business.
 I’m still afraid on some level each and every day.
 An MBA isn’t going to erase the fear and uncertainty of running your business.
 The important thing to know is that it’s OKAY.

 My last job before starting my own business was working for a startup.
 I thought this experience would tell me everything I needed to know about running my own business.
 How wrong I was!
 I’ve learned so much since venturing out on my own.

 #4 Business Is A Journey: Do Not Be Scared Of The Unknown

 After all the hard work and challenges that come with planning to put up your business comes its rewards.
 Think of your schedule daily when you were an employee.
 How many hours do you spend in the office?
 How about getting to work and coming home?
 With all the stress and pressure, how many hours of sleep do you get?
-You see, you’re limited to so little time when you’re an employee.
-And this is where ‘being your own boss’ makes a difference.
+You’re limited to so little time when you’re an employee.
+This is where being your own boss makes a difference.
 When I was working in corporate America, I was spending 70+ hours a week doing work-related stuff.
-Commuting, getting ready, and meetings, etc. I was seeing my children five hours total each Monday – Friday and I simply couldn’t take it anymore.
+Commuting, getting ready, and meetings, etc. I was seeing my children five hours total each Monday – Friday and simply couldn’t take it anymore.
 I loved my work and colleagues, but I hated the time away from my family.

 #5 Two Ways To Work At Your Own Pace

 benefit of being your own boss is the ability to work at your own pace.

 Most entrepreneurs are more productive with flexible deadlines.
 One example is people who are night owls who can get more done than they would at a 9-5 job.